 4: Run make to build the executable named se.

-5: Copy the se executable to the $SEISAN_TOP/PRO folder.
+5: Copy the files se to the PRO folder.

 6. Create a shortcut to 'se.exe' on your desktop if needed.

 Step 3 and 4 is not needed if Qt Creator is used.

 Peter Voss : Tue Jun 8 13:38:42 UTC 2021